 Going back to choosing a country: you also want to know how prosperous it is in pure money terms, using something like GDP per capita.
 Here’s that (I’ve excluded tiny, crazy-high-GDP Luxembourg here — think: banking — to show other countries more clearly):

 If you’re a rational shopper, you’ll choose Norway (yeah, they’ve got the advantage of all that oil…), Ireland, the Netherlands, or another country in the upper left.
-If an extra $5,000 or $10,000 a year is worth sacrificing four or five extra weeks of work, choose the U.S. (Think: “buying” an extra month of time with your family, doing things you like and love, every year.
+If an extra $5,000 or $10,000 a year is worth sacrificing four or five extra weeks of work, choose the U.S. (Think: “buying” an extra month of time with your family, doing things you like and love like skating with the new Flight fins.
 You decide.
 But do I need to remind you that 1.
 Life is short, and 2.
 “Family values” really do have value?)

 One perhaps-surprising takeaway from this graph: hard-working countries aren’t richer.
 QTC.
 Causation?
 It seems improbable that working less would cause higher prosperity.
 Higher prosperity could quite reasonably cause people to work less.
 (The good old substitution effect, income versus leisure.)
 But the most likely conclusion is that high productivity (GDP per hour worked) is the 800-pound gorilla when it comes to prosperity.
 Long hours worked have zero or negative apparent effect on prosperity.